 Now connect your iPad to your computer via a lightning/USB cable.

 If you’re connecting the iPad first time to your computer then a popup will appear, tap on Trust.
 After that, you have to enter a passcode on your iPad.
 (You might have to wait, sometimes popup and passcode screens appear after a while.)

-Once your iPad gets successfully connected to your computer. iMazing will ask you to backup your Apple device.
+Once your iPad gets successfully connected to your computer. iMazing will ask you to back up your Apple device.
 Click on later.

 Now you will see complete information about your iPad.
 Click on the Battery icon in the lower-right corner of the software window.
-(If battery icon doesn’t appear, then disconnect iPad and reconnect it.)
+(If the battery icon doesn’t appear, then disconnect iPad and reconnect it.)

 A popup window will now appear, and from it, you can find out your battery health percentage.
 As you can see in the screenshot my battery health is dropped to 92%.